cheongcode/CyberSec-Dev-Notes/HackTheBox/Web_Requests/HyperText Transfer Protocol (HTTP).md

 ![Output](Images/3.png)

 Wanna figure out more about curl ?
 Look at the curl cheatsheet in the Cheatsheets folder !![Output](Cheatsheets/curl_commands.pdf)
+Questions:

- To get the flag, start the above exercise, then use cURL to download the file returned by '/download.php' in the server shown above.
+*To get the flag, start the above exercise, then use cURL to download the file returned by '/download.php' in the server shown above.*

 Step 1: Open the bash (if you can't maybe you probably spawned the wrong instance or perhaps even the wrong OS)